PayBreak/retailer-integration-guide/index.md

 ## Integration Checklist

-To integrate with {{ site.data.globals.brandname }} you must send us an initialization request, either through a HTML form post or through our API.
+To integrate with {{ site.data.globals.brandname }} you must send us an initialization request, either through our API, or if your application is not compatible we can fall back to a legacy HTML form post method.

-The easiest way to integrate is to send a HTML form post, though, as mentioned above - it's less secure than the API method.
+Our recommended method of integration is to use our API.
+It's the better of our two options and will allow you confidence that applications have not been tampered with before being returned to you for fulfilment.

-You may optionally want to integrate with your own back office, in which case you will want to use our API.
+You may optionally want to integrate with your own back office, in which case you will, invariably want to use our API method.

 Task | Done
 --- | ---